The Village of Weißenkirchen (Weißenkirchen in der Wachau)

 Map:

-If you want to continue exploring the valley beyond visiting the villages of Weißenkirchen and Spitz, you can see several other interesting places.
+If you want to continue exploring the valley, beyond visiting the villages of Weißenkirchen and Spitz, you can visit several other interesting places.